Table of Contents

 Chord and Scale Shapes

 Guitarists often learn chord and scale shapes specific to the guitar’s fretboard.
-Translating these shapes to a keyboard layout can be cumbersome.
-It requires relearning or adapting these patterns to the linear key arrangement.
+Translating these shapes to a keyboard layout can be cumbersome, requiring relearning or adapting these patterns to the linear key arrangement.

 Polyphony and Sustain